Genetic Testing for Neurodegenerative Disorders - CAM 234HB

 Variable from infancy to 7th decade

-• Cognitive decline & dementia common
+• Cognitive decline and dementia common

 • Distal amyotrophy variably present